Note: World Bank Group staff are encouraged to review internal resources for additional information specific to Bank staff:

-- Serious heart conditions (such as heart failure, coronary artery disease, or cardiomyopathies);
+- Heart conditions (such as heart failure, coronary artery disease, cardiomyopathies, or possibly high blood pressure);

 - Overweight (defined as a body mass index (BMI) of > 25kg/m2 but < 30kg/m2), obesity (BMI ≥30 kg/m2 but < 40 kg/m2), or severe obesity (BMI of ≥40kg/m2), with the risk of severe COVID-19 illness increasing sharply with elevated BMI;

 - Physical inactivity (people who do little to no physical activity or exercise);